Brazil travel advice

 Public transportation

-Buses
+Buses and coaches

 Bus accidents occur regularly.

-Major bus stations charge fixed, pre-paid rates.
+Major bus services charge fixed, pre-paid rates.

 Do not use public vans.